15 April 2020 (updated: 2 December 2024)

 Digital transformation is not a new term for the majority of industries, including healthcare.
 But what was once “a nice to have” or merely “an improvement idea in a pilot stage”, because of COVID-19, has quickly become a necessity.
-Deeply analogue healthcare systems and health-related services needed (and still need) to adapt.
-And adapt ASAP.
+Deeply analogue healthcare systems and health-related services need to adapt.

 Pulling the switch to digital